cwhstcnn/AmazingAdvanceUI/README.md

 AmazingAdvanceUI
 =======
 AmazingAdvanceUI is a component for view controllers interactive transition based on some popular library : POP and Masonry.
 You can easily transition between any view of one controller and any view of another controller.
-Get more details within the AmazingAdvanceUITest project.
+Get more details within the AmazingAdvanceUITest project. there provides a all time Interactive Animation Controller within the project !
+You can interact with the view all the time just like the Paper!
+Check out it for the amazing interactive animated controller.
 ## POPContextAnimationController
 This is the abstract Class for controller transtition.The subclasses should implement three function:
 ####do all non-interactive transition here